zouliming/jquerypagewalkthrough.github.com/README.md

         offsetHorizontal: 0,
         // Vertical offset for the walkthrough
         offsetVertical: 0,
+        // Horizontal offset for the arrow
+        offsetArrowHorizontal: 0,
+        // Vertical offset for the arrow
+        offsetArrowVertical: 0,
         // Default width for each popup
         width: '320',
         // Amount in degrees to rotate the content by